 Resources.
 Performing acts that are wasteful

-of computing resources or that unfairly monopolize resources to the exclusion
+of computing resources or large attachments to many users or that unfairly monopolize resources to the exclusion

 of others.
 These acts include, but are not limited to, sending mass mailings or